Nathaniel392/HammerOfTheScotsBayesian/README.md

-ENGLAND MOVEMENT TO AND FROM WON'T WORK output options before user input for user ease if scots have nobody in pool, program crashes (winter)
+ENGLAND MOVEMENT TO AND FROM WON'T WORK output options before user input for user ease if scots have nobody in pool, program crashes (winter) attacking reinforcements not working if blocks come from same location (currently categorizing as reinforcements, but it shouldn't do that)